Nicol Sponberg: Biography

-Sponberg was formerly a member of her brother's band Selah under the maiden name Nicol Smith.
+Sponberg left Selah in 2004 to further her solo career.
 She is best known for her 2004 album Resurrection and the title song "Resurrection".
 The third single from her solo album Resurrection, "Crazy In Love", crossed over to peak at No. 13 on the Billboard Adult Contemporary chart and was one of the Top 30 most played adult contemporary songs of 2006.